 If you’re living in an industrialized nation you should probably worry about your omega-3 and omega-6 ratio.
 A 1:1 ratio is said to dramatically reduce markers of inflammation.
 Unfortunately Omega 6s are everywhere.
 They’re in vegetable oils, food at restaurants, soy, and grain fed livestock.
 Being exposed to these are going to throw off a natural ratio.
 I eat fish, rich in omega-3s, at least three times a week, but it’s probably not enough.
-Ideally I’d like to remove the inflammatory omega-6s, but it’s quite hard.
-So to balance the scale, I have to supplement.

 When I was younger and skateboarding, I put lots of pressure and impact on my joints.
-I used to always have trouble with inflammation.
+I used to always have trouble with joint inflammation.
 I was sore for days after a session.
 Now, much older, I can skateboard for longer and not feel any pain from inflammation the next day.
 Is this thanks to fish oil supplementation and trying to avoid omega-6s?
 Perhaps.

 It gets you jacked.
 It gives you explosive athletic performance.
 It has almost no negative side-effects.
 I’ve been taking it intermittently since high school.
 I’ve always felt better and stronger when I have creatine in me.
 I take a month off of it once a season.
 I do this with all of my supplements.

 For building muscle mass and speeding up recovery.
 I bought a 3 kg bag about a year ago.
-I stopped taking it regularly because I don’t like the bloated feeling it sometimes gives me.
+I stopped taking it regularly because I don’t like the bloated feeling it gives me.
 I take it only on physically strenuous days I’m desperate for time, protein, and calories.

 If you’re following a Paleo template, you probably won’t have to supplement.
 However, I recommend vitamin D if you work indoors during the day and/or live far away from the equator.
 You should be able to get 10 minutes of sun a day, during the sunny months, right?